TheoDlmz/DataWranglingProject/README.md

 Overleaf of the report : https://www.overleaf.com/read/gkbrmxnkmhkh

-Overleaf of the slides : soon
+Overleaf of the slides : https://www.overleaf.com/read/pkkbfnhnbmsn